magento/devdocs/src/marketplace/sellers/semantic-version-check.md

 [Semantic Versioning](https://semver.org/) is a good way to communicate what kind of changes were introduced between software releases.
 Clients can use this information to estimate the risk level of upgrading a particular software package and to determine how much effort is required to adopt the new version.

-Magento follows Semantic Versioning and encourages all 3rd-party vendors to apply this versioning strategy for their Magento extensions as well.
+Magento follows Semantic Versioning and encourages all third-party vendors to apply this versioning strategy for their Magento extensions as well.

 Magento Marketplace uses version information to fast-track the extension validation process for submissions that introduce patch level changes, as these are expected to be backwards compatible bug fixes without any new functionality.